leklab/sfari_hail/README.md

-# sfari_hail
+# Pipeline used to annotate Exome and Genome
-Hail v0.2 pipeline used to VCF file from SFARI for export into elastic search.
+Hail v0.2 pipeline used to prepare VCF file from SFARI and export into elastic search database.

 ## Requirements
 ```